 Part I: Why Mojave stuck on boot/login screen?

 Boot failure is a complex problem, which can be the result of numerous software and hardware errors.
 Since updated to Mojave, there might have been some incompatibility issues between the OS and Apple default apps.
 No matter what have made Mojave stuck on boot/login screen, you'd better back up all your data before trying these solutions out.

 Part II: How to recover lost data from the stuck Mac computer?

 The first thing in dealing with a boot failure on Mac is to secure your important data.
 Without regular backups, you can also make it with professional data recovery software - iBoysoft Mac Data Recovery.

 iBoysoft Mac Data Recovery is read-only Mac data recovery software, which won't write any data to the unbootable Mac.
-It enables you to recover data from unbootable Mac hard disk, recover data from encrypted APFS boot drive, recover data from corrupted APFS boot drive, as well as recover data from unmountable APFS boot drive, etc. So with it, you can be sure that all lost data will be back.
+It enables you to recover lost data from unbootable Mac hard disk, recover lost data from encrypted APFS boot drive, recover lost data from corrupted APFS boot drive, as well as recover lost data from unmountable APFS boot drive, etc. So with it, you can be sure that all lost data will be back.